How to vet a school, boot camp, or class, or teacher

 Can you see their portfolios?
 Writing?
 Projects?

-WRITING is very very important.
-If you can explain what you know – and you have a lot of public writing and thoughts on these subjects, you will be the first choice in a stack of applicants.
-They should be encouraging you to write from day one.
+Writing is very important.
+If you can explain what you know and you have a lot of public writing and thoughts on these subjects, you will be the first choice in a stack of applicants with none.
+What are they teaching you besides coding?
+What makes it a better choice than self-driven online learning?
+What makes it different than college?

 -